Vicky Nguyen: Professional career

 Following her time in Reno, Nguyen moved to Phoenix, Arizona to work with KSAZ.
 At KSAZ, she was able to cover national stories.
 Notable interviews include Alex Trebek, Tyra Banks, Shaquille O'Neal and Senator John McCain.
 Nguyen also had the opportunity to cover the Baseline Killer and Serial Shooter investigations while with KSAZ, which was the first instance in which two separate serial killers attacked the same city at the same time.

 NBC

 Nguyen returned to Northern California in January 2007, and started working with NBC Bay Area as a freelance reporter.
 Shortly thereafter she was hired full-time, and worked as a special assignment reporter for KNTV.
 Nguyen was eventually promoted to anchor/senior investigative reporter with KNTV.
 While in that role, she worked closely with the NBC Bay Area Investigative Unit.

 In April 2019, Nguyen moved from California to New York to accept a new role as an investigative and consumer correspondent for NBC News.
 Since joining NBC News she has been on The Today Show, 3rd Hour Today, Nightly News with Lester Holt, NBC News Daily and MSNBC.
+She also co-anchors NBC News Daily.